Could Autism/ASD Be a Cause of Your Relationship Difficulties?

-If you are trying to understand why you are suffering from ongoing relationship difficulties and are wondering if Asperger’s plays a part, this blog article should help.
+If you are trying to understand why you are suffering from ongoing relationship difficulties and are wondering if Autism might play a part, this blog article should help.

-As we all know, relationships can be difficult and complicated at times, but when one partner has Asperger’s many more difficulties usually arise.
-That’s because ASD is primarily a social-emotional-communication difference.
+As we all know, relationships can be difficult and complicated at times, but when one partner has Autism, many more difficulties usually arise.
+That’s because ASD/ASC is primarily a social-emotional-communication difference.

 Being able to express your emotions and be emotionally supportive of each other is the lifeblood of a healthy relationship.
 This can be difficult though, if you are in a neuro-diverse marriage, and over time you can both run out of energy trying to deal with these challenges.